 Don’t let anyone fool you into thinking it’s all about wieners and schnitzel in this part of the globe.
-All three meals Reddico enjoyed were out of this world – and washed down with generous helpings of Stiegel (the local beer) and cocktails.
-Needless to say, this helped spirits and a sense of comradery remain peaked.
+All the meals we enjoyed were out of this world – and washed down with generous helpings of Stiegel (the local beer) and cocktails.
+Needless to say, this helped spirits and a sense of camaraderie remain peaked.

 (The kind of dish we sampled throughout our travels.
 This is venison with coleslaw and a cranberry puree)